Customer Reviews

 Almost Too Much Fun

-You might argue that getting the four questions asked at the seder is merely a performance moment for the youngest who can articulate them, but that the real business comes afterward.
+You might argue that getting the Four Questions asked at the Seder is merely a performance moment for the youngest who can articulate them, but that the real business comes afterward.
 You would be wrong, of course, and nothing proves it more than this absolutely wonderful book.
-I gave it as a Chanukkah gift (enough lead time to prepare for seder), but having a few of them on the table at Passover is just as good an idea.
+I gave it as a Chanukkah gift (enough lead time to prepare for Seder), but having a few of them on the table at Passover is just as good an idea.

 If the task of telling of the Exodus is to view ourselves in every generation as if we came out of Egypt, this book enhances the essential experience by making us imagine the many destinations that Exodus did or might produce.
-What does a Japanese seder taste like (wasabi bitter herbs)?
+What does a Japanese Seder taste like (wasabi bitter herbs)?
 How did my great-great grandparents explain things to a curious Polish neighbor (carefully)?
 What passes for chametz and matzah on Klingon (don't want to think about it)?
 If the haggadah is a time trip, Spiegel and Stein are our world-wide travel agents.

 Alexis Vega-Singer (Palm Beach Gardens, FL)